What would you like to know more about?

 • You can even customize the messages and buttons!
 To make changes, go to System Setup > Application Labels and update the appropriate label(s).
 Note that you are responsible for all translations if the default is not used.
 Here are a few of the relevant Application Labels:

-• oauth.mfaDescription: The statement users see when selecting to receive their code through email or text.
-The default is "How would you like to receive your two-step authentication code?"
+• oauth.mfaDescription: The statement users see when they select to receive their code through email or text.
+The default is "How would you like to receive your two-step authentication code?".

 1. Complete the general configuration steps.